 Why You Need a Summer Rockies Road Trip

 If the idea of glacial lakes, winding mountain trails, and fresh alpine air sounds like your kind of summer, then a Rockies road trip should be at the top of your list.
-This season, there’s an extra reason to pack your bags: Canada is offering free admission to all national parks and historic sites from June 20 to September 2, 2025, as part of the new Canada Strong Pass.
+This season, there’s an extra reason to pack your bags: the Canada Strong Pass will be returning for Summer 2026, offering free admission to all national parks and historic sites.
 That means your summer adventure just became even more accessible, giving you more reason to dive into nature, unplug from routine, and experience the very best of Banff National Park.

 When to Go & Why It Matters